javascriptu/knockout-blogs/README.md

 JavascriptU Knockout Blogs
 ===========================

-## The RequireJS / Backbone Demo App For JavascriptU Workshop 4
+## The RequireJS / Knockout Demo App For JavascriptU Workshop 4

 For Presentation Purposes Only.
 Feel Free To Extend and Make it your own